AronZeng/Shopify-Backend-Internship-Challenge-2021/README.md

 });
 ```

 Next, the `routes` folder contains the endpoints that are made available by the application.
-There is a route for each of the models.
+There is a file for each of the models.
 In addition, there is also
 a file named `auth.js` for user authentication (i.e logging in).
 Each of the models have their corresponding GET, POST, PUT, and DELETE endpoints in their
 respective route file.